Wass76/Uqar/REPORTING_MODULE_SPECIFICATION.md

-# 📊 Teryaq Pharmacy Management System - Reporting Module Specification
+# 📊 Uqar Pharmacy Management System - Reporting Module Specification

 ## 📋 **Document Overview**

-This document serves as the **complete reference** for implementing the reporting feature in the Teryaq Pharmacy Management System.
+This document serves as the **complete reference** for implementing the reporting feature in the Uqar Pharmacy Management System.
 It includes:

 1. **SRS Requirements Analysis** - What the SRS specifies for reports
 2. **Enhanced Features** - Additional features beyond SRS requirements